ObjectIsAdvantag/DEVWKS-2043/README.md

 ## Step 1

+Let's discover the OpenAPI document that we will use for automated checks along this lab.

 Please open Visual Studio Code

 1. `cd DEVWKS-2525`
 1. `code .`

+Please open the file named `step1.yaml` and paste then contents.
-Open https://editor.swagger.io/ in a Web browser

-Paste the `step1.yaml` contents into the editor
+Now, open https://editor.swagger.io/ in a Web browser and paste the `step1.yaml` contents into the editor.

-Note that there are many OpenAPI renderer vendors available to you when ready to go, such as [StopLight Elements](https://elements-demo.stoplight.io/?spec=https://raw.githubusercontent.com/ObjectIsAdvantag/DEVWKS-2525/main/step1.yaml#/operations/getOrganization)
+> Note that there are many OpenAPI renderer vendors available to you when ready to go, such as [StopLight Elements](https://elements-demo.stoplight.io/?spec=https://raw.githubusercontent.com/ObjectIsAdvantag/DEVWKS-2525/main/step1.yaml#/operations/getOrganization)

 Looks great... but this is manual eye screening for now whether the OpebAPI document is correct or not.